Writing the Rainbow – My Musing about Why I Write.

 My father looked like Henry VIII.
 He was tall, broad and possessed a Renaissance king’s appetite for food.
-He also had a ferocious temper and a strange, too often terrifying style of raising children.
+He also had a ferocious temper, and a too often terrifying style of raising children.

 Dad came from the slums of London.
 Growing up for him was a constant struggle against adversity and deprivation.
-He believed he did his children no favours by showing them love or kindness.
+He believed he did no favours for his children by showing them love or kindness.
 But Dad was a born storyteller; his occasional bedtime story was one of the best times of my childhood.
-Until I was nine and deemed too old for his stories, his vivid retelling of history, folklore and family stories fed my imagination, and built the first stones to my writerly self.
+Until I was nine and my father deemed me too old for his stories, his vivid retelling of history, folklore and family stories fed my imagination, and built the first stones to my writerly self.

 I knew I wanted to write by eight.
 At ten, I won my first poetry competition.
 I was also ten when a friend gave me a child’s book of English history.
 I read the story of Elizabeth I, another unwanted and seemingly unloved daughter.
 Watching my bearded, scowling father behead another one of our chooks for the Sunday roast, it seemed I watched Henry VIII, a man also good at putting an axe to a bloody use.
 I thought, Elizabeth triumphed over her dark times, why can’t I?
 That book changed my life and began my lifelong desire to learn and then write about the Tudors.